-Nutrient-rich blueberries contain a powerful antioxidant called resveratrol that has been shown to support healthy cholesterol levels and protect against artery damage.
-And their heart health benefits are even greater when paired with strawberries, according to a recent Harvard Medical School Study.
+Blueberries contain an antioxidant called resveratrol that has been shown to support healthy cholesterol levels and protect against artery damage, and their heart health benefits are even greater when paired with strawberries says a Harvard Medical School Study.
 The study found that eating more blueberries and strawberries was associated with a 34% lower risk of heart attack.

-Loaded with fiber, potassium and beneficial vitamins, the papaya is a powerful ally when it comes to promoting healthy cardiovascular function.
-The good stuff in papayas supports healthy blood cholesterol levels and may help reduce the buildup of fat in your arteries which can ultimately lead to a heart attack.
-In addition, papayas contain a nutrient called choline that helps reduce chronic inflammation, which has been shown to contribute to heart disease and poor health.
+Loaded with fiber, potassium and beneficial vitamins, the papaya is an ally when it comes to promoting healthy cardiovascular function.
+The good stuff in papayas supports healthy cholesterol levels and may help reduce the buildup of fat in your arteries which can trigger a heart attack.
+In addition, papayas contain the nutrient choline, which helps reduce inflammation.

 The tomato is one of few foods that contain lycopene—an antioxidant belonging to the carotenoid family.
 According to the National Institutes of Health and other sources, lycopene supports the blood vessels surrounding the heart and has been associated with heart disease prevention and a lower risk of stroke.
 Tomatoes are also rich in beta-carotene, folate, potassium, flavonoids, vitamin C and vitamin E, which together promote healthy cholesterol and blood pressure levels.

-Did you know that according to the U.S. Department of Agriculture, just one cup of watermelon has 1.5 times the amount of lycopene as a single large tomato?
+According to the U.S. Department of Agriculture, just one cup of watermelon has 1.5 times the amount of lycopene as a single large tomato.
 It has to do with its red color, and experts say watermelon plays an important role in the fight against heart disease.
 Experts recommend storing it at room temperature before slicing to get the most antioxidant benefits.